yugabyte/yugabyte-db/docs/content/stable/yugabyte-platform/back-up-restore-universes/disaster-recovery/disaster-recovery-setup.md

 type: docs
 ---

-The following assumes you have set up DR primary and DR replica.
+The following assumes you have set up two universes to act as the DR primary and DR replica.
 Refer to [Prerequisites](../#prerequisites).

 ## Set up disaster recovery